SixArm/mast-cell-help/topics/moxifloxacin/index.md

 # Moxifloxacin

-Moxifloxacin (brand name: Avelox) is a broad-spectrum antibiotic belonging to the fluoroquinolone class, used to treat a variety of bacterial infections.
+Moxifloxacin (brand name Avelox) is a broad-spectrum antibiotic belonging to the fluoroquinolone class, used to treat a variety of bacterial infections.
 It is particularly effective against respiratory tract infections, such as pneumonia, bronchitis, and sinusitis, as well as skin infections and certain gastrointestinal infections.
 Moxifloxacin works by inhibiting bacterial DNA gyrase and topoisomerase IV, enzymes crucial for DNA replication, transcription, repair, and recombination, thereby preventing bacterial cell division and leading to cell death.

 Available in both oral and intravenous formulations, moxifloxacin offers flexibility in administration based on the severity and type of infection.
 The typical dosage for adults is 400 mg once daily, with the duration of treatment varying depending on the specific infection and patient response.